 Here are some questions home sellers commonly ask.

 I'm putting my home up for sale, and have paid a $3,000 fee to a professional home stager.
-The idea is to make the house look like a designer showroom and attract buyers.
+The idea is to make the house look like a designer showroom and attract offers.
 The fee included renting and placing new furniture in the home, redecorating the windows, and adding various decorative items and props such as pillows, artwork, champagne glasses in the bedroom, and indoor plants.

 Will this fee reduce what I owe if I end up with a high enough profit that I must pay capital gains tax?

-The basic answer is “yes.”
-Home staging costs you, as the homeowner, incur in order to sell your home will reduce any capital gains taxes you'll have to pay on profit earned from the sale.
+The basic answer is "yes."
+Home staging costs that you, as the homeowner, incur in order to sell your home will reduce any capital gains taxes you'll have to pay on profit earned from the sale.
 Such expenses can reduce capital gains taxes in two different ways.

 First, most home staging costs qualify as advertising expenses.
 What constitutes advertising for home sale purposes is fairly broadly construed by the Internal Revenue Service (IRS).
 It certainly includes the fee you pay to a professional home stager to dress up your home and make it look attractive to potential buyers.

-However, some types of home staging may not qualify as advertising expenses.
+However, some types of home staging might not qualify as advertising expenses.
 This is where a home stager goes beyond merely dressing up a home and performs substantial improvements, such as installing new outside landscaping or adding a new fireplace, patio, or porch.

-This isn't necessarily bad news: For qualifying home improvements, you can add the cost to the tax basis of your house, which you then subtract from the sales proceeds to determine your net taxable profit from the sale.
+This isn't necessarily bad news: For qualifying home improvements, you can add the cost to the tax basis of your house, which you'd then subtract from the sales proceeds to determine your net taxable profit from the sale.
 The larger your basis, the lower your net profit, and the lower your capital gains tax on the sale.